I-inoluwa/simple_shell/h_funcs/README.md

 This directory contains what we would like to call: Helper functions.

-Make the working of the code easier.
+These functions and files make the working of the code easier.